Diamond Head (British band): Rasmus Bom Andersen era and hiatus (2014–present)

 Rasmus Bom Andersen has been the band's lead vocalist since 2014.

 After recruiting new vocalist Rasmus Bom Andersen (a Danish-born singer living in London) in 2014, Diamond Head toured the UK and began work on their self-titled album Diamond Head, released in 2016.
-The band took part in the 70000 Tons of Metal cruise around the Caribbean and toured the US, Canada and Europe.
+The band took part in the 70000 Tons of Metal cruise around the Caribbean and toured the Canada, Europe and the US.
 Work began on their eighth studio album, The Coffin Train, in mid-2016, and it was released in May 2019.
 By this time, Diamond Head had signed to Silver Lining Records and is now managed by Siren Management.
 The album entered the UK Rock & Metal Albums Chart at number 5, ten places higher than the band's self-titled album.
 In 2018 Diamond Head did a UK and European tour and then opened for Black Star Riders across Europe in 2019.

 On 1 September 2022 in an interview with TotalRock, guitarist Brian Tatler talked about an upcoming follow-up to their previous 2019 release.
 "We haven't had the chance to record the drums yet, but as soon as we can, that's the next thing.
 We've pretty much got the material ready to go as demos.
 We've done rehearsals where we record the rehearsals and we've done home demos and things.
 But the next step will be get in the studio and get the drums down and then we can build on top of the drums."
 Work had been delayed on the forthcoming record due in part to Tatler replacing Saxon guitarist Paul Quinn.

 On 16 June 2025, Tatler announced the band was on hiatus due to his commitments with Saxon.